Find Grad Schools

 9 Yearly Graduations

 The 16th most popular school in the country for philosophy & religious studies majors who are seeking their doctor's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in philosophy & religious studies from Florida State.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 11% were women.
-Data shows that Florida State graduates that hold this degree go on to make a median salary of $58,984.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 8% were women.

 #16